SusannaShu/mittens-open/README.md

 Susanna's bot — brain, eyes, ears, and voice, in one project.

 Mittens runs on your phone.
-It tracks your nutrition, track your location to log your activities, reflects on your day through Stanford Life Design, helps you learn languages, watches the web for you, and talks to you about all of it.
+It tracks your nutrition from your meals, smart inventory of your pantry, recommends groceries from USDA FoodData and your personal nutrition gap calculation, track your location to log your walking/biking/running/transit activities to recommend what to eat more or less, logs your sleep and activity, reflects on each of them with scientific research and data visualizations, remembers your friends' and family's faces, socialize and help you reflect on your life and relationships through stanford's life design philosophy.
 It sees what you eat, hears what you say, and remembers what matters to you.

-Local model on your phone.
-Host your own model and port it in, or bring your own API keys.
-Your data stays on-device.

 <p align="center">
   <img src="screenshots/today-dashboard.png" width="180" alt="Today dashboard" />